faranalytics/network-services/examples/scalable_hello_world/README.md

 });
 ```

+#### Create successive connections to the `net.Server`.

-#### Create 10 connections to the Server, and on each iteration, create a Service API, call its `greeter.greet` method, and log the result to the console.
+You will create 10 connections to the Server, and on each iteration, create a Service API, call its `greeter.greet` method, and log the result to the console.

 ```ts
 for (let i = 0; i < 10; i++) {